 Somehow, for G&W, recognising that coercive power was all but impossible in the remote past, and in those societies that managed to keep alive some connection to our roots, is ‘treating our distant ancestors as some sort of primordial human soup.’
 As if, firstly, this is not precisely what G&W are doing, and secondly, as if a cultural premium placed on freedom somehow decreases uniqueness!
 Presumably what we all need to do, in order to keep our individuality and uniqueness alive, is order each other around more?9

 Going back to orders, G&W argue that because building monuments indicates complex stratification, the existence of commemorative structures in the distant past shows that we’ve always lived in complex stratified societies.
 The monuments they are referring to are the so-called ‘mammoth-huts’ of late paleolithic Northern Europe, which probably took a couple of people a couple of days to make.
 Apparently these are not really any different to the large monuments of Göbekli Tepe or the vast pyramids of ancient Egypt, despite the fact that they are orders of magnitude simpler.
 As Peter Turchin points out, ‘momumentality’ expands roughly and simply in line with tech and population.
 Equating mammoth huts with Göbekli Tepe and the pyramids is like saying… well, it’s like saying all the other things G&W say in order to argue that simple hunter-gatherer bands 24,000 years ago, large interconnected Amerindian neolithic societies and and centralised civilisations (such as grim hierarchical, warlike city-states, Tikal or Mohenjo-daro10) were all kind of the same really.
 It is to G&Ws credit that they dispel the myth that simpler people were simpler minded and unable to perform remarkable technical feats or to display intelligence which would put our university professors to shame.
-The issue is the ridiculous and unfounded leap the authors make into equating the capacity for rational thought with the dominating structures of civilisation — based on, here, a bundle of bones.
+The issue is the ridiculous and unfounded leap the authors make into equating the capacity for rational thought with the dominating structures of civilisation — based on, here, a heap of bones.

 This brings us onto technology, something else which G&W are keen to justify, at least by omission.
 They tell us, again correctly, that the presence of some tech does not automatically and deterministically lead to its repressive use, but they ignore the role of technology in subordinating men and women.
 This is because David Graeber doesn’t have a critical word to say about technology, he had no interest in engaging with our greatest critics of technology (such as Lewis Mumford, Jacques Ellul, Ivan Illich and Ted Kaczynski) and he yearned for force fields, teleportation, antigravity fields, tractor beams, jet packs and immortality drugs.
 The idea that technology beyond a limit automatically subordinates men and women to its needs, infects their consciousness with its utilitarian priorities, degrades man’s apprehension of the ineffable, trivialises nature, numbs awareness, forces dependency, supplants free choice11 and tends towards the colonisation of every sphere of human activity; none of this was of interest to David Graeber (as it is not to most socialists, including those who call themselves anarchists).
 It’s no surprise technology plays at best a walk-on part in ‘The Dawn of Everything’ — or its evils dismissed, once again, with a wave of the indeterministic hand.